 History of Community Club

-Community Club is one of the longest-lived tutoring and mentoring programs in Washington D.C.
-The Club, however, began in the early 1940s as a gathering place in New York Avenue Presbyterian Church for soldiers stationed in the nation's capitol and the young women who came from around the country to fill government posts vacated by men who had joined the military.
+Community Club is one of the oldest tutoring and mentoring programs in Washington D.C.
+The Club, however, began in the early 1940s as a gathering place in New York Avenue Presbyterian Church for soldiers stationed in the nation's capital and the young women who came from around the country to fill government posts vacated by men who had joined the military.

 During the 1960s, church members supported the civil rights movement in various ways.
 Some actively participated in the movement here and in the South.
 Some enlisted in the District's fight for self-government.
 Other members of the congregation formulated the idea of a Community Club Study Hall.
 The young basketball players had to attend weekly study sessions if they wanted to use the court in the church basement.